-Business Development Expenses

-The Holding Company agrees to incur the cost and expenses in connection with customer marketing and advertising taking into consideration such factors as the assistance provided by agent.
+Key Audit Matter Description How the scope of our audit addressed the Key Audit Matter 1.
+Business Development Exp enses The Holding Company agrees to incur the cost and expenses in connection with customer marketing and advertising taking into consideration such factors as the assistance provided by agent.
 Third party service providers and other such factor that the Holding Company might reasonably in determining whether to allocate resources to that agent or Third party.

-For the above the Holding Company has provided for marketing expenses for distribution which is having impact to the profit and loss of the Company to the tune of ₹395.68 lakh.

-We have reviewed the business development expenses as per Standard of Auditing (SA) 540 "Auditing accounting estimates including fair value accounting estimates and related disclosures."

-Tests of controls:

-We have evaluated the design, implementation and operating effectiveness of key controls over monitoring of business development expenses.

-Tests of details:

-We have reviewed the Holding Company's Policy in regard with Business Development Expenses

-We have verified the expenditure incurred/claimed with relevant supporting for the same.

-We have compared provision business development expenses against expenditure incurred/claimed till the date.
+For the above the Holding Company has provided for marketing expenses for distribution which is having impact to the profit and loss of the Company to the tune of ₹ 395.
+68 lakh.
+Our procedures included: We have reviewed the business development expenses as per Standard of Auditing (SA) 540 "Auditing accounting estimates including fair value accounting estimates and related disclosures."
+Tests of controls: We have evaluated the design implementation and operating effectiveness of key controls over monitoring of business development expenses.
+Tests of details: We have reviewed the Holding Company's Policy in regard with Business Development Expenses We have compared provision for business development expenses against the expenditure incurred/claimed

+Key Audit Matter Description

+How the scope of our audit addressed the Key Audit Matter

+Our procedures included:

-Information Technology General Controls
+2. Information Technology General Controls